YS-P/SDOclust/README.md

 - Adjusted Rand Index (ARI)
 - Adjusted Mutual Information (AMI)
 - Runtime
-- Fraction of points labeled as noise
+- Fraction of points (noise)

-Results are reported for each execution backend to assess the trade-offs between speed and clustering accuracy.
+Results are reported for each execution to assess the trade offs between runtime and clustering accuracy.

 ## How to Run
 To run full pipeline: